SYS-Labs/rollux-tutorial/cross-dom-bridge-erc20/README.md

 1. Go to [Alchemy](https://www.alchemy.com/) and create two applications:

-   - An application on Goerli
+   - An application on Syscoin Tanenbaum
-   - An application on Optimistic Goerli
+   - An application on Rollux Tanenbaum

    Keep a copy of the two keys.